whitenighttttt/gotestwaf/README.md

 Options:
-      --addDebugHeader          Add header "X-GoTestWAF-Test" with a hash of the test information in each request --addHeader string        An HTTP header to add to requests --blockConnReset          If present, connection resets will be considered as block --blockRegex string       Regex to detect a blocking page with the same HTTP response status code as a not blocked request
+      --addDebugHeader          Add header "X-GoTestWAF-Test" with a hash of the test information in each request --addContentLength        If present, manually set Content-Length header for requests --addHeader string        An HTTP header to add to requests --blockConnReset          If present, connection resets will be considered as block --blockRegex string       Regex to detect a blocking page with the same HTTP response status code as a not blocked request